 In this paper, we examined the effects of US safeguard duties on heavy motorcycles in the 1983-1987 period.
 We performed quantitative analyses to assess ex post the extent to which the motorcycle safeguards improved H-D's performance.
-Our short-term simulation results revealed that safeguard tariffs explained at most only eight percent of H-D's sales recovery.
+Our simulation results revealed that safeguard tariffs explained at most 13 percent of H-D's sales recovery.
 The finding of this tiny safeguard effect was largely due to estimates obtained from a random-coefficient demand model, indicating that American and Japanese motorcycles were poorly matched substitutes for each other.
 The estimated small cross-price elasticities appeared consistent with the observation in our data that both H-D's prices and sales increased faster than did the Japanese.
 Therefore, safeguard tariffs would have had little effect in terms of shifting consumers from Japanese motorcycles to American ones: rather, it must have been motorcycle non-price attributes that were effective in H-D's turnaround.
-Our long-term simulation exercise asked whether the safeguard remedy had been necessary to provide incentives for H-D to innovate new models.
-We find that, with the safeguard remedy in place, H-D likely gained 10 percent more profits from its innovation activities than if no safeguard had been available.
-The finding of such small extra benefits leads us to suspect that H-D would have upgraded its new motorcycles even in the absence of safeguard protection.
 Indeed, after it was bought by its management and became independent of AMF in 1981, H-D quickly overhauled and renovated its production system.
 It implemented a statistical control system that prompted employees to judge the quality of their own output, a just-in-time inventory program that improved its production efficiency, and massive layoffs that halved its workforce.